 Dynamic Conversation: Diane Rousseau

 Join us for a presentation by Diane Rousseau, the conservator charged with restoring our Tiffany windows.
 Rousseau brings unparalleled expertise to her craft, with an impressive portfolio that includes the conservation of the Hartwell Memorial Window for the Art Institute of Chicago and projects for renowned institutions such as the Worcester Art Museum, the MFA Boston, and the Corning Museum of Glass.
 At the AAM she will share insights into the challenges and triumphs of preserving our windows for future generations.
-SIGN UP FOR THE TALK HERE
+Free, but it could fill up, RESERVE YOUR SEAT HERE.
+Preferred seating for Museum members.

 FOR FAMILIES